Market Access Group

 Trade liberalization, through the elimination of tariff and non-tariff measures (NTMs), encourages greater trade and investment flows, creates new business opportunities and jobs in the Asia-Pacific, and contributes to APEC's goal of advancing free and open trade and investment in the region.

 Established in 1998 by the Committee for Trade and Investment (CTI), the Market Access Group's (MAG) mandates are to advance and integrate the CTI's objectives on tariffs and non-tariff measures.
 These are two of the 15 specific areas outlined in the Osaka Action Agenda through which APEC member economies are working to eliminate barriers to trade.
-In order to involve business in its work, MAG invites representatives from the business community, including the APEC Business Advisory Council (ABAC), the International Centre for Trade and Sustainable Development (ICTSD), and the World Customs Organization (WCO), to its meetings and workshops.
+As the MAG’s work encourages participation from other sectors, the group invites representatives from the business community, including the APEC Business Advisory Council (ABAC), the International Centre for Trade and Sustainable Development (ICTSD), and the World Customs Organization (WCO), to its meetings and workshops.

 SUPPORT FOR THE MULTILATERAL TRADING SYSTEM (MTS)